Kylian Mbappé: Early life

-Kylian Mbappé Lottin was born on 20 December 1998 in the 19th arrondissement of Paris and was raised in Bondy, Seine-Saint-Denis, in the northeastern suburbs of Paris.
-His father, Wilfrid Mbappé, is a football coach and is originally from the Cameroonian island of Djébalè, which is home to the Sawa people.
+Kylian Mbappé Lottin was born on 20 December 1998 in the 19th arrondissement of Paris, and was raised in Bondy in the city's northeastern suburbs.
+His father, Wilfrid Mbappé, is a football coach who is originally from the Cameroonian island of Djébalè.
 His mother and agent, Fayza Lamari, is of Algerian Kabyle origin and is a former handball player.
-He has a younger brother, Ethan, who plays for Lille.
-Their older adoptive brother, Jirès Kembo Ekoko, is a former professional footballer.
+(Note: Attributed to multiple references:) Mbappé has a younger brother, Ethan, who plays football for Lille.
+Their older adopted brother, Jirès Kembo Ekoko, is a former professional footballer.

 As a child, Mbappé went to a private Catholic school in Bondy, where he was considered academically gifted but unruly.
 At 15, he began taking Spanish lessons, and eventually became fluent in the language.
-Among Mbappé's idols growing up were Zinedine Zidane, Cristiano Ronaldo, Neymar, Ronaldinho, Lionel Messi, Ronaldo Nazario, Eden Hazard and Thierry Henry.
-As a child, Mbappé received Robinho's AC Milan shirt as a gift from his nanny's family, who were Italians and supporters of the club.
-However, his own favourite team had always been Real Madrid.
-In May 2024, just days before his transfer to Real Madrid was announced, Mbappé said that he still follows Serie A and AC Milan, and would like to play for the Rossoneri if he is ever to move to Italy in the future.
+As a youth, Mbappé's favourite team was Real Madrid, and he also supported AC Milan.
+His football idols included Zinedine Zidane, Cristiano Ronaldo, Neymar, Ronaldinho, Lionel Messi, Ronaldo Nazario, Eden Hazard and Thierry Henry.
+In May 2024, days before his transfer to Real Madrid was announced, Mbappé said that he still follows AC Milan, and would like to play for them in the future.